mhatvan/dawcomparison/content/Cakewalk.md

 ## Cakewalk is back

-After BandLab Technologies acquired the intellectual property of SONAR's Cakewalk Inc. in 2018, they relaunched Cakewalk as free-to-download and continued development and adding features.
+After BandLab Technologies acquired the intellectual property of SONAR's Cakewalk Inc. in 2018, they relaunched Cakewalk as free-to-download software and continued development and adding new features.
 Amazing things do happen!

 ### Precision audio technology